owanturist/react-impulse/.changeset/loud-toys-ring.md

 })
 ```

-The overall functionality is the same, but now it opens up a possibility to add more options in the future and helps TypeScript to distinguish options from another arguments (it was a problem with `compare` and other function arguments).
+The overall functionality is the same, but now it opens up a possibility to add more options in the future and helps TypeScript to distinguish options from other arguments (it was a problem with `compare` and other function arguments).